OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -
 This section still needs to be properly finished.
 You may think this section does not apply to you since you work in AI/AGI and don't need to know the low-level electronics, but really you should know the basic low-level of electronics this section discusses.
 -
 At present I am working on the code and documentation of the code portions particularly in the next Part III, but I will come back and finish this section.
 "I'll be back."
-(If you don't know where this line is from, then perhaps even more important than upgrading your electronics knowledge, is to upgrade your popular sci-fi knowledge -- go watch the 1984 movie Terminator and then watch the entire series of Terminator (except for Terminator Genisys which was not scientifically accurate).
-Yes, Arnold Schwarzenegger says this famous line.
-If you work in AI/AGI then it behooves you to consider what the effect of successful achievement of AGI by mankind will actually be.
-Terminator may be more thought provoking than more academic exercises on the subject.
-A popular/quasi-academic reference is Bostrom's Superintelligence book for those interested -- ISBN 978-0199678112.
-But again, if you have not seen the Terminator movies, then complete this important part of your AI/AGI education :)  )

 ![beback](beback.jpg)